hashin/jekyll-now/_posts/2019-02-15-where-soldiers-come-from.markdown

 But in his face, I see myself - my failure.

 He was not a soldier, an intellectual that he was.<br/>
-He read, he debated.
+He read, he debated.<br/>
 The entire campus watched him speak.<br/>
-Ah, the charisma!
+Ah, the charisma!<br/>
 The erudite scrutiny of a flawed national budget.<br/>
-His concern for the wretched slumdog.
+His concern for the wretched slumdog.<br/>
 Of women raped in broad daylight.

 Do you know where soldiers come from?<br/>
 A mother’s womb; A father’s care.